sanjay-p93/SpringTraining/SpringSoap/readme.txt

 Can be used  to retrieve the WSDL for the application

-Sample request - pricing the name will give response with student details
+Sample request - providing name as request parameter will give response with student details

 <soapenv:Envelope xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/" xmlns:soap="http://spring.com/soap-service">
    <soapenv:Header/>